servactory/servactory.com/docs/guide/exceptions/success.md

 # Early successful termination <Badge type="tip" text="Since 2.2.0" />

-The service can be terminated prematurely and successfully by calling the `success!` method.
+Terminate the service prematurely and successfully by calling the `success!` method.

 For Servactory this is also an exception, but a successful one.

 ## Usage

-As an example, consider a notification service that should work depending on the environment where it is called.
+Example: a notification service that operates depending on the environment.

 ```ruby
 class NotificatorService::Slack::Error::Send < ApplicationService::Base